MostroP2P/mostro/book/src/admin_cancel_order.md

 }
 ```

-## Mostro updates nip 33 events
+## Mostro updates parameterized replaceable events

-Mostro will publish two nip33 messages, one for the order to update the status to `canceled-by-admin`, this means that the hold invoice was canceled and the seller's funds were returned:
+Mostro will publish two parameterized replaceable events, one for the order to update the status to `canceled-by-admin`, this means that the hold invoice was canceled and the seller's funds were returned:

 ```json
 [